 New Unpainted Wood: Remove the dirt and other contaminants (if any present) by washing with soapy water.
 If mildew is present, apply a solution of one part oxy- bleach to four parts water, allow the solution to sit for 15-20 minutes, then scrub clean.
 Sand and spot-prime knots and other surface imperfections.
-Complete the job by applying a coat of primer to the entire surface, then apply two coats of your chosen type and colour paint.
+Complete the job by applying a coat of acrylic primer to the entire surface, then apply two coats of your chosen type and colour paint.

 Already Painted Wood: Remove all the loose, peeling, or flaking paint with a scraper or wire brush, then sand any rough edges that remain.
 Dull any glossed painted areas with sandpaper with 80-120 grit and spot-prime those that have no paint at all.
 Brush off any remaining dust particles.
 If mildew or mould is present, remove it as described as above.

 Already Painted Metal: Remove loose or peeling paint with a scraper and sandpaper, then sand any glossy areas using wet and dry to a dull finish.
 If needed, use an oxy- bleach solution 1part bleach to 4 parts water to remove mildew/mould.
 Next, wash the surface and wipe clean, and let thoroughly dry.
 Prime all areas (zinc phosphate) where any bare metal is exposed.